Commercial Diving Accidents

 Employers are required to comply with OSHA standards before, during and after a dive.
 Before the dive, the employer must provide emergency aid and the telephone numbers of accessible hospitals, available physicians, an operation decompression chamber, an available means of transportation, and the nearest United States Coast Guard Rescue Coordination Center.
 During the dive, the employer must provide divers with a way to enter and exit the water safely.
 Additionally, the employer must provide a way to help injured divers out of the water.

-Dysbarisms can be identified by a variety of symptoms.
-One of the most common forms of dysabmarism is decompression sickness (DCS).
-In short DCS occurs when in when inert gas bubbles are subjected to decreased pressure.
-Because of this, DCS usually occurs shortly after a dive has taken place.
-OSHA has published several manuals designed to helping employers make sure that their employees do not suffer from DCS.
-When precautions are taken, DCS and other health risks related to commercial and professional diving can be avoided.
+Dysbarism can be identified by a variety of symptoms.
+One of the most common forms is decompression sickness (DCS).
+DCS occurs when inert gas bubbles are subjected to decreased pressure.
+Because of this, DCS usually occurs shortly after a dive.
+OSHA has published several manuals designed to help employers ensure their employees do not suffer from DCS.
+When precautions are taken, DCS and other related health risks can be avoided.
 Individuals suffering from DCS or another form dysbarism may suffer breathing difficulties, confusion, and joint pain.

 Generally speaking, DCS is the most common form of dysbarism and is usually caused by gas bubbles forming in one or more locations of the diver's body.
 For example, if gas bubbles begin to form in the diver's joints, he/she may experience joint pain.
 This symptom is called the bends.
 Similarly, if a diver develops bubbles in the spine or head, he/she may experience staggers.
 Staggers is symptomized by dizziness and confusion.
 Bubbles may also form in the chest or skin.
 Bubbles form in the diver's chest is referred to as chokes and can be identified by coughing, wheezing, and difficulty breathing.
 Although mild forms of DCS may be treated at the dive site, DCS may also be a life-threatening condition.